mojowill/Mojo-Admin-Toolbox/readme.txt

 * Image uploader now in use on the options page!
 * Added option to override theme, useful if your theme is trying to do the same thing as this plugin is!

+= Future Development Plan =
+* Option to set 'superadmin' who can see everything
+* Option to hide other Wordpress features (Links, Tools, Plugins etc)
+* Option to hide Update notices from non-superadmins

 == Installation ==

 Installation is simple, just like every other Wordpress plugin.